 - Private Speed Boats

 Koh Lanta comprises of 2 islands, Lanta Yai and Lanta Noi.
 While Lanta Yai is the main Island, Lanta Noi is smaller and home to mangrove forests.
-The main island is flat and is 25 km long and 3 km wide.
+The main island is flat.
+It is 25 km long and 3 km wide.
 It is very easy to rent a bike or hire a car and travel across the entire length.

 A lush mountainous range separates the two coasts.
 While the west coast is filled with beaches, the east coast is home to mangrove forests.
 The east coast is also home to the charming Lanta Old Town (Sri Lanta), which was the original village and town centre before the development of Saladan as the port of entry.

-Before choosing your accommodation, it is very important to decide which beach to choose as your base.
-Because the beaches have their own character with pros and cons, you need to choose one based on your requirements, travel style and preferences.
-So i have tried to compile a list a points to help you out in this.
+Before choosing your accomodation, it is very important to decide which beach to choose as your base.
+All the beaches have their own character, with pros and cons and you need to choose one based on your requirements, travel style ad preferences.
+I have compiled a list of points that can help you out in this.

 - Ferry entry point